 Does Vitamin E have effects on facial skin?
 Vitamin E has been hailed as a panacea in beauty care with the following functions:

-- Neutralizes harmful free radicals, anti-oxidizes sebum causing blackheads.
+- Neutralizes harmful free radicals, and anti-oxidizes sebum-causing blackheads.

 - Prevent wrinkles and aging on the skin.

 - Anti-inflammatory promotes skin regeneration in which dead skin cells are replaced with new, healthier ones.